How could enterprise data centers help Wisconsin?

 Learn more about the potential impact of enterprise data centers on jobs and communities nationwide through a 2017 report by the US Chamber of Commerce here.

-Watch a video of Facebook’s newest data center in Henrico, Virginia— about the size of an aircraft carrier here.
+Watch a video of Meta’s data center in Henrico, Virginia here.

 An enterprise data center could creates annual revenue for your state and local governments from:

 - Income taxes paid by employees and contractors